maine-woDNA/maine-woDNA.github.io/Collection/HorizontalBackground.md

 **Using a Niskin to Collect eDNA Water Samples**

 We used Niskins to collect our horizontal water samples at the scallop sea farm site.
 To do this, we followed a collection protocol made up of the following steps:

 *Step 1: Cleaning the Niskin*

 Before we used the Niskin to collect eDNA water samples it had to be cleaned.
-Cleaning allowed us to be sure that there was no foreign DNA that would contaminate our sample or that we wouldn't cause cross-contamination between sites.
+Cleaning allowed us to be sure that there was no foreign DNA that would contaminate our sample and would ensure that we did not cause cross-contamination between sites.
 To clean the Niskin we sprayed it with a solution of 10% bleach followed by three rinses of tap water.
-We cleaned inside the Niskin and both stopper ends thoroughly.
+We cleaned inside the Niskin and both stopper ends thoroughly after collecting our 2 replicates at each site.

 ![HI-Niskin1](/assets/images/HI/HI-NiskinCleaning2.jpeg)